Bipolar Mood Disorders

 Our lawyers have a unique advantage on other law-firms in our area of practice.
 We have previously defended insurers that provide disability insurance.
 We intimately know the criteria that is applied in the claim denial process and we effectively advocate for our client’s best interests, fighting the very same insurance providers that have denied your disability claim.

-If you need help, schedule a free consultation by calling us at (905) 738-2463 or email us at firstname.lastname@example.org.
+If you need help, schedule a free consultation by calling us at (647) 846-2037 or reach us by filling out the Consultation Form.
 We look forward to helping you gain the compensation you deserve.
-We serve the whole Greater Toronto Area including Hamilton, Caledon and Ajax.
+We serve the whole Greater Toronto Area including London, Hamilton, Caledon and Ajax.